Mold Removal after a Fire

 To safeguard the health of the homeowners, mold inspection and mold removal is necessary after a fire before the house can be restored.
 Hidden mold can cause health issues, even to the seemingly healthy individual.
 The mold spores, whether dormant or dead can trigger allergic reactions to persons with weak immune systems.
 Constant exposure to mold can also cause allergies to develop over time.

-Hire contractors that are experts in both water damage restoration and mold removal.
-Hiring experts in both would ensure that water damage repair and mold removal are done correctly, thus, you rest assured you are restoring a healthy home.
+Hire contractors that are experts in both water and mold removal.
+Hiring experts in both would ensure that water and mold removal are done correctly, thus, you rest assured you are restoring a healthy home.